1906 ECAHA season: Queen's University vs. Ottawa Hockey Club Silver Sevens

 The lopsided score of the first game gave indications that the series would be quickly over.
 One interesting emergence was that of Marty Walsh.
-Walsh would help hold Ottawa to a 5–3 lead scoring two goals.
+Walsh would help hold Ottawa to a 5–3 lead, scoring two goals.
 In the game's second half, Ottawa broke away after the score was made 5–4 with nine unanswered goals.
 Ottawa would win game one by a score of 16–7.
-The game featured many multiple goal scorers; Westwick, McGee, A. Smith and H Smith would all score four goals for the Senators, and Richardson, Dobbson, and Walsh would each score two for Queen's.
+The game featured many multiple-goal scorers Westwick, McGee, and A. Smith.
+H Smith for the Senators, and Richardson, Dobbson, and Walsh would each score two for Queen's.